zakthan/nfs_mount_point_usage_kubernetes_persistance_volumes/README.md

 - For Python script to work we need namespaces to have at least one running pod
 - What happens if pod has 2 mounts
-- Check if there are NFS mounts other than the NFS server variable